Overview: The Association & Council

 - Power of validators: Validator nodes, represented in the council, have the ultimate power.
 The council delegates many of its executive powers to the association's management but retains authority to override delegated decisions and keep key decisions to itself, with the most important ones requiring a greater than two-thirds supermajority.

-- Proportional power: The voting powers in the council are proportional to stake (initially in the Libra Investment Token and, in the future, in Libra), which is a reflection of the level of commitment of the member (validator node) toward the network.
-However, voting rights are capped for any one Founding Member to avoid concentration of power.
+- Proportional power: The voting powers in the council are proportional to stake (initially through the funds committed by each Founding Member, in the future in Libra), which is a reflection of the level of commitment of the member (validator node) toward the network.
+However, the voting powers in the council are capped for any one Founding Member to avoid concentration of power.

 - Open and collaborative: Decision making is transparent to the larger community and collaborative amongst members (validator nodes).